eoxhub-workspaces/documentation/applications/argo.md

 ![argo_workflow_single_job](assets/argo_workflow_single_job.png)
 Argo Workflows details of a finished workflow with details of a step

+Sample templates will become available in the tutorial section once possible

 ## Argo workflow steps

 Each workflow includes usually following types of steps: